Ajith-Geo/YouTube-Downloader/README.md

 ## Usage

 1. Run the `hello.py` script.
-2. Enter the YouTube video URL in the input field.
+2. Enter the YouTube video URL into the input field when the GUI pops up.
 3. Click the "Download" button.
 4. The video will be downloaded to `C:/Users/masge/Downloads` with the filename `messi.mp4`. (set the download path according to your system)